HildingLinden/prime-algorithms/README.md

 | Multi-threaded Segmented Sieve of Eratosthenes |           |           |                   |            |      |

 &nbsp;
-Each column will be in it's own folder and the files will be called simple, sieve and segSieve.
+Each column will be in it's own folder and the files will have the suffixes simple, simpleMulti, sieve and sieveMulti.
 The most basic version is in C and is called naive.c.
 It is located in the main directory.